LDAR-Sim/LDAR_Sim/LDAR_Sim/external_sensors/README.md

 - Keep lines within a reasonable length (80-120 characters).
 - Use blank lines and proper spacing to enhance readability.
 - Follow appropriate naming conventions for constants and global variables.
+- If possible use Black as a formatter.

 ## Documentation